 Have you ever felt the "munchies" after consuming cannabis?
 Have certain food cravings felt more enhanced after toking?
 Whether you are a medical cannabis patient or a recreational cannabis user, you’ve probably felt this strange effect of cannabis and appetite at least once before.
-Some people do not enjoy getting the munchies, especially if they’re trying to watch their weight, yet others who are going through chemotherapy or those who have certain eating disorders may view the munchies as more of a benefit than something to avoid.

 After using cannabis, getting the munchies is common, especially because certain cannabinoids within the cannabis plant act as appetite stimulants.
 However, there are other cannabinoids and terpenes that act as appetite suppressants.
 Read on to find out the role of cannabis with appetite, which cannabinoids and terpenes are known to cause hunger, and which ones are known to suppress hunger.

 The Role Cannabinoids Play in Hunger Regulation

 All human bodies have an endocannabinoid system (ECS), which regulates different processes such as energy intake, nutrient transport, and metabolism storage.
 Similarly, endocannabinoid system activity that occurs in the central nervous system may help to regulate food intake and, overall, the ECS plays a significant role in appetite stimulation.
 This is a key point when it comes to cannabis and appetite.

 Whenever a person feels hungry, the endocannabinoid system is helping to send signals to the brain's hypothalamus.
 This allows the limbic system (an area of the brain that broadly controls emotion) to help send signals directing individuals to get some food.